Find land use zones, overlays and property information

-How you can use or develop a block of land or property, and which permits you need, all depends on:
+How you can use or develop a block of land or property, and which permits you need, depends on:

 - which zone your property is in